 You don’t need the latest in workout technology to live a healthier lifestyle.
 All you need to do is…stand up!
-A sedentary lifestyle of working seated at a desk can be detrimental to your health.
-In contrast, active standing while working can do wonders for your body, from helping to burn more standing desk calories to reducing the risk of heart and metabolic diseases.
-There is a reason why offices with standing desks promote a better work or study culture and it starts with the fact that putting employee’s health first means increased productivity, body confidence, and overall wellbeing.
+A sedentary lifestyle of working in a seated position at a desk can be detrimental to your health.
+In contrast, active standing while working has numerous health benefits, from burning additional calories to reducing the risk of heart and metabolic diseases.
+There is a reason why modern offices with standing desks promote a better work or study culture.
+It starts with making employee’s health a priority, which leads to increased productivity, body confidence, and overall well-being.

 Why Standing Desks Burn Calories

-On average, people sit for 7.7 hours a day, which combined with the amount of time we are sleeping, means we aren’t on our feet for very long.
-It’s really no wonder obesity has been on the rise, with 1 in 5 American adults classified as morbidly obese.
-Combined with unhealthy eating habits, our culture of too much sitting is causing weight gain in many adults and children.
+On average, people sit for 7.7 hours a day, which combined with the amount of time we are sleeping, means that we aren’t on our feet for very long.
+Unsurprisingly, obesity rates have continued to rise, with 1 in 5 American adults classified as morbidly obese.
+This sedentary lifestyle, combined with unhealthy eating habits, gives rise to weight gain throughout our youth and adult populations.

-While standing doesn’t feel like exercise, you will increase calories burned at a standing desk by staying more active.
+Does standing burn calories?
+Yes.
+Does standing burn more calories than sitting?
+Absolutely!
+While standing doesn’t necessarily feel like exercise, you will increase “passive” calories burned by standing and staying more active.
 So, how many calories does a standing desk burn?
 Believe it or not, you can burn up to 30,000 calories over the course of a year by standing for just three additional hours each workday.
-That’s the equivalent of eight pounds of fat!
-You would have to run 10 marathons to reach this calorie burn level and all you did was stand up!
+In easier to understand terms, that’s the equivalent of eight pounds of fat!
+To reach this level of calorie burn with exercise, you would have to run 10 marathons; or, simply stand up.

 Top Standing Desk Benefits